CrafterKolyan/anagraphs-solver/README.md

 By word here we mean a string of letters, not a word in a dictionary.

 Easiest algorithm you can think of to find minimum path between two words is BFS algorithm.
 It's complexity would be equal to $O(m^{2answer})$, where $m$ is the length of the word and $answer$ is the distance between two words.
-This is because there are at most $m$ possible rotations and $m$ possible letter to move to $m - 1$ possible locations, thus making at most $m + m(m - 1) = m^2$ neighbours for each word.
+This is because there are at most $m$ possible rotations and $m$ possible letters to move to $m - 1$ possible locations, thus making at most $m + m(m - 1) = m^2$ neighbours for each word.
 For quite far words of length 8 (levels 26+) it becomes impractical.

 #### Proposed algorithm